Conservation in India: Protected areas

-As of May 2004, the protected areas of India cover 156,700 km², roughly 4.95% of the total surface area.
+As of May 2004, the protected areas of India cover 156,700 km^{2}, roughly 4.95% of the total surface area.
 These areas are used for in situ conservation, which involves conservation of species in their natural habitat.

 Water Conservation

 From the most dry regions to the wettest zones in the world, India has them all.
 Water is not just a natural resource but a political issue in most parts of the country.
 The Cauvery dispute between Karnataka-Tamil Nadu, Mahanadi dispute between Chhattisgarh-Orissa are a few examples of the tussle for water.
 The Tamil Nadu government's rainwater harvesting efforts, civil society movements such as Environmentalist Foundation of India (E.F.I's) community based lake/pond conservation efforts are seen as efforts to conserve water in India.

 Endangered species

 The Bengal tiger, primarily found in India and Bangladesh, is an endangered species.

 Some endangered species in the country were reintroduced via ex situ conservation.
 Ex situ conservation is rearing or cultivating, including reintroducing, a plant or animal outside their natural habitat.
 The reintroduction of the Indian rhinoceros at the Dudhwa National Park was a form of ex situ conservation; it was extinct in that area.
 Similarly the Gangetic gharial was reintroduced in Uttar Pradesh, Madhya Pradesh and Rajasthan.